-Using your trackpad: Click Trackpad, click the text as prompted, sign your name on the trackpad using your finger, then click Done.
+Use a trackpad: Click the text when asked, sign your name on the trackpad using your finger, press any key when you’re finished, then click Done.
 If you don’t like the results, click Clear, then try again.

 If your trackpad supports it, press your finger more firmly on the trackpad to sign with a heavier, darker line.

-Using your computer’s built-in camera: Click Camera.
-Hold your signature (on white paper) facing the camera so that your signature is level with the blue line in the window.
+Use your Mac computer’s built-in camera: Hold your signature (on white paper) facing the camera so that your signature is level with the blue line in the window.
 When your signature appears in the window, click Done.
 If you don’t like the results, click Clear, then try again.